-NOTE: Some students will give brief oral presentations in class on November 13, 2024 describing their work-in-progress on their major paper.
+NOTE: Some students will give brief oral presentations in class on weeks 9 and 10 describing their work-in-progress on their major paper.

 Week 11: American Revolution: Anglo-American Dispute vs. Internal Conflict?

 Robert G. Parkinson, Thirteen Clocks: How Race United the Colonies and Made the Declaration of Independence (Chapel Hill: University of North Carolina Press/OIEAHC, 2021).